 The etiquette and responsibilities of concert audiences

 Earlier this week, at a solo piano recital in the Wigmore Hall, London, a man near to where I was seated started complaining in the interval about how poor he thought the performer was.
-Apparently, his statements were unsolicited.
+His statements were apparently unsolicited.
 The people seated either side of him disagreed with his view, and asked him to be more specific.
 This occurred as people were returning to their seats at the end of the interval, and he could be heard several rows away.

 The man stated that he thought the performer was not deficient technically, in his piano playing.
 But, apparently, the pianist was not educating the audience in an historically-accurate way and his interpretations were suspect.
-The critic then compared this particular performance to one he had heard from another pianist in London the night before; he viewed the previous performer as being a much better pianist, and significantly better as an educator of the audience.
+The critic then compared this particular performance to one he had heard from another pianist in London the night before; he viewed the previous night’s performer as being a much better pianist, and significantly better as an educator of the audience.
 Despite the efforts of the two people beside him, he continued to be both strident and vague in his criticisms – and loud.

 I later had several responses to what he was saying.
 First, is it the job of a performer to educate their audience?
 Why should that be so?
 Even if that were the case, why need a performer educate the audience in an historically-accurate manner?
 There surely can be value in unhistorical or anti-historical perspectives on music history.
 The widespread complaint (almost never made by musicians) that Bach wrote tedious music (so-called “sewing machine music”), for example, is really a statement that he was a proto-minimalist, a view of his music which – entirely unhistorically – adds depth to our listening experience.
 We listen to minimalism for different things than we listen for in the mainstream western tradition (eg, for rhythmic patterns rather than harmonic patterns), and so this viewpoint can change what we listen for in Bach – in other words, how we listen to his music.